francescogerardomarra/its/modulo27/33_soap_bottom_up_hello_world.md

     * @RequestPayload: This annotation is used to bind the incoming SOAP request body to the method parameter (in this case, 'request').
     * Underneath, Spring Web Services automatically deserializes the XML payload from the SOAP message and maps it
     * into the 'InsertPersonRequest' Java object.
 This deserialization happens transparently, so the 'request' parameter is
-    * populated with the corresponding values from the XML body (e.g., name, surname, city, and age).
+    * populated with the corresponding values from the XML body (e.g. name, surname, city, and age).
     *
     * @ResponsePayload: This annotation indicates that the method will return a SOAP response body.
 The response object
     * will be serialized into XML format, and Spring Web Services handles this serialization automatically.